Fair Trade Campus

 Memorial’s fair trade status is the result of a collaboration between students, faculty and staff.
 Spearheaded by Engineers without Boarders (EWB), a committee was formed which included Memorial’s Office of the Deputy Provost (Students), Ancillary Operations, Sustainability Office, Memorial University of Newfoundland Faculty Association, Memorial University of Newfoundland Student’s Union and the St. John’s campus food services contractor, Aramark.

-Fair Trade Coffee can be purchased at all on campus dining locations which include Gushue Hall, Hatcher House, Engineering Café, Science Café, Arts Café and Education Café.
+Fair Trade Coffee can be purchased at all on campus dining locations which include Gushue Hall, Engineering Café and Science Café.
 The Jumping Bean Café in the Library and Bitters Pub both provide Fair Trade Coffee.
 In the University Centre Fair Trade Coffee can be purchased at Treats.
 In addition to this The Attic along with all on campus dining locations provide Fairtrade certified chocolate.